apache/cordova-coho/docs/processing-pull-requests.md

 There are two ways to merge a PR.

-The goal is to have one or more commits in `master` that are connected to both the original author and you as the commiter, and include the JIRA issue number in the form CB-#### (no "[]"'s, no ":").
+The goal is to have one or more commits in `master` that are connected to both the original author and you as the committer, and include the JIRA issue number in the form CB-#### (no "[]"'s, no ":").

 Example commit message: